 Every parent believes their child is special and gifted from the moment they hold their little bundle of joy in their arms marveling at the miracle they created.
 But as they grow, it’s easy to lose sight of that amazement as everyday tasks take over: eating and sleeping, school, after-school activities, homework.

-In a report done by Psychology Today on the importance of nurturing creativity in children, Rex LaMore, the director of Michigan State University's Center for Community and Economic Development, states, “The most interesting finding was the importance of sustained participation in those activities.
-If you started as a young child and continued in your adult years, you’re more likely to be an inventor as measured by the number of patents generated, businesses formed or articles published.
+In a report by Psychology Today on nurturing creativity in children, Rex LaMore, the director of Michigan State University's Center for Community and Economic Development, states, “The most interesting finding was the importance of sustained participation in those activities.
+If you started as a young child and continued in your adult years, you’re more likely to be an inventor as measured by the number of patents generated, businesses formed, or articles published.
 And that was something we were surprised to discover.”

 Creativity in Early Childhood Rewires the Brain

 Experts believe that creative activities in childhood, prior to the age of 14, rewire a child's brain in important ways, giving them a greater ability to think outside the box.
 Because of that, they’re better at coping with and solving the complex problems we deal with as adults.

 History tells us that many of the world's most important minds, such as Steve Jobs and Albert Einstein, had early exposure to creative outlets.
 Steve Jobs would spend his childhood evenings working beside his father to disassemble and re-assemble televisions and other home electronics.
 Later, he dropped out of college for 18 months to focus on calligraphy before creating Apple.

 The love of musical arts also appears to be a key component of creativity that helps build a child's mind for future success.
 Albert Einstein was an avid violinist throughout his childhood.
 Futurity reports that 93 percent of STEM graduates had musical training during the formative years of their childhood.
 Only 34 percent of average adults have benefited from early musical training.